Director of Freshwater Research

-Understanding how fishes behave in their natural environment has been a focus of Murchie’s, and she is interested in how human activities and environmental change can influence fish behavior.
+Murchie also maintains a research program focused on understanding how environmental change and human activities affect native migratory fishes.
 Her aim is to undertake a research approach that embraces the complexity of the environment and the human dimension to further understand fisheries, leading to effective conservation and management strategies.

 Murchie has published in a number of peer-reviewed journals, but also enjoys sharing her research via popular press articles.
-For a list of publications, please check out her curriculum vitae (cv).
 Murchie received her Ph.D. from Carleton University, where her dissertation focused on the physiological ecology and behavior of bonefish in tropical tidal flats.
 M.S. was obtained at the University of Waterloo, where her research examined young-of-the-year yellow perch ecology at the northern fringe of their distribution.
+Before joining Shedd, Murchie was an assistant professor at the College of The Bahamas